Margaret Billingham

-Born in Tanzania, and educated in Kenya and subsequently qualified from the Royal Free Hospital in London, Billingham found herself developing rejection pathology and eventually becoming director of cardiac pathology at Stanford University Medical Center.
+Born in Tanzania, and educated at the Loreto School in Kenya, she subsequently qualified from the Royal Free Hospital in London, Billingham found herself developing rejection pathology and eventually becoming director of cardiac pathology at Stanford University Medical Center.
 She settled in the United States with her husband, who was also a doctor, and their two children, and died there in 2009.

 Early life

 Billingham's father was posted as a British diplomat, to Tanzania.
 She was then born in 1930 in Tanga, Tanzania, and then educated at Loreto School in Kenya.
 She had a sister, Shirley Anne.
 Moving to England, she gained admission to the Royal Free Hospital in London to study medicine, subsequently graduating in 1954.

 Family

 She met her future husband John Billingham while they were both doing their junior house posts.
 They married in 1956, while they were both employed at Hampstead General Hospital.
 In 1963, they then emigrated to Houston, Texas, with their two sons, Robert and Graham.
 Two years later, in 1965, they moved to San Francisco Bay.
 Her husband became chief of the life sciences division at Ames Research Center.